Aliases for UNC80 Gene

 UNC80 (Unc-80 Homolog, NALCN Activator) is a Protein Coding gene.
 Diseases associated with UNC80 include Hypotonia, Infantile, With Psychomotor Retardation And Characteristic Facies 2 and Hypotonia-Speech Impairment-Severe Cognitive Delay Syndrome.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.

 UniProtKB/Swiss-Prot for UNC80 Gene